What is the RAF verbal reasoning test?

-Taking written instructions and analysing information are considered to be really key skills in the RAF, and this section of the RAF AST is there to see how comfortable you are with both.
+Taking written instructions and analysing information are considered to be really key skills in the RAF, and this section of the RAF DAA (formerly AST) is there to see how comfortable you are with both.

 Practising example verbal reasoning tests will really help you to improve your skills and widen the career opportunities available to you across the RAF.

 The format of the RAF verbal reasoning test

 The test is split into four different sections.
 You'll have 20 minutes to answer 15 questions — which means speed is as important as accuracy when it comes to answering.